Felice Beato: Early life and identity

-A death certificate discovered in 2009 shows that Beato was born in Venice in 1832 and died on 29 January 1909 in Florence.
-The death certificate also indicates that he was a British subject and a bachelor.
+The Beato family was one of the noble Venetian families who ruled the island of Corfu during the era of the Republic of Venice.
+In the 20th century, Felice Beato was considered an Italian Corfiot.
+A death certificate discovered in 2009 states Beato was born in Venice in 1832.
+However, recent scholarship uncovered an application by Beato for a travel permit in 1858 that included information suggesting he was born in 1833 or 1834 on the island of Corfu.
 It is likely that early in his life Beato and his family moved to Corfu, at the time part of the British protectorate of the Ionian Islands, and so Beato was a British subject.
+His death certificate confirms he was a British subject and a bachelor.

+Beato has long been described as British, Italian, Corfiot Italian, and/or Greek.
+The movements of his family and of early nineteenth-century history in the Adriatic mean that he can justifiably be described by all these terms.
+Corfu was on and off part of Venetian territory from 1386 until 1815, when the Treaty of Paris placed it and the other Ionian Islands under British protection.
+Corfu was ceded to Greece in 1864.
+A line of the Beato family is recorded as having moved to Corfu in the 17th century and was one of the noble Venetian families who ruled the island during the Republic of Venice.

-Because of the existence of a number of photographs signed "Felice Antonio Beato" and "Felice A. Beato", it was long assumed that there was one photographer who somehow photographed at the same time in places as distant as Egypt and Japan.
-In 1983 it was shown by Chantal Edel that "Felice Antonio Beato" represented two brothers, Felice Beato and Antonio Beato, who sometimes worked together, sharing a signature.
-The confusion arising from the signatures continues to cause problems in identifying which of the two photographers was the creator of a given image.
+Because of the existence of a number of photographs signed "Felice Antonio Beato" and "Felice A. Beato", it was long assumed there was one photographer who somehow photographed at the same time in places as distant as Egypt and Japan.
+By 1983 it was known there were actually two brothers, Felice Beato and Antonio Beato, who sometimes worked together, sharing a signature.